 - The client is not entitled to any Uyuni service.
-If the client remains unentitled for 180 days (6 months), it is removed. - On traditional clients, the rhnsd service has been disabled. - The client is behind a firewall that does not allow HTTPS connections. - The client is behind a proxy that is misconfigured. - The client is communicating with a different Uyuni Server, or the connection has been misconfigured. - The client is not in a network that can communicate with the Uyuni Server. - A firewall is blocking traffic between the client and the Uyuni Server. - Taskomatic is misconfigured.
+If the client remains unentitled for 180 days (6 months), it is removed. - The client is behind a firewall that does not allow HTTPS connections. - The client is behind a proxy that is misconfigured. - The client is communicating with a different Uyuni Server, or the connection has been misconfigured. - The client is not in a network that can communicate with the Uyuni Server. - A firewall is blocking traffic between the client and the Uyuni Server. - Taskomatic is misconfigured.